mitsuoka/websocket_chat_server/README.md

-WebSocket Chat Server
+﻿WebSocket Chat Server
 ==

 Dart sample WebSocket server application.
-Client codes for Chrome and Dartium are provided from this server.
+Client code for Chrome is delivered from this server.

 ## Components